 Fasts, festivals, holidays and special occasions are regulated by the cycles of the moon.

-The Jews would then be told, and the new month would be signalled by torches being lit in the hills.
-Jews in other communities would see the torches and in turn would light their torches and so on, until everyone knew it was Rosh Chodesh.
+The Jews would then be told, and the new month would be signalled by torches being lit on hilltops.
+Jews in other communities would see the torches and in turn would light their torches and so on, thus spreading news of the new month quickly until everyone knew it was Rosh Chodesh.

-These days, the Jews are able to use a precise calendar to determine the start of the new month.
+These days, the Sanhedrin no longer exists and the date of the new moon is no longer determined by observation but instead by calculation.
 When the moon is exactly between the earth and the sun, the new month begins (called molad in Hebrew, meaning ‘birth’).

 HOW DO WE CELEBRATE ROSH CHODESH?